Jane Street market manipulation case: SAT to hear case on November 18, says report - BusinessToday

-The Securities Appellate Tribunal (SAT) has fixed the Jane Street appeal against the SEBI July interim order for November 18, said a report.
+The Securities Appellate Tribunal (SAT) has fixed the next hearing on Jane Street's appeal against the SEBI July interim order for November 18, said a report.
 The courtroom face-off between Jane Street Group LLC and the Securities and Exchange Board of India (SEBI) is expected to have a far-reaching implications for the global equity derivatives market.
 The outcome could set a precedent for other global quant trading firms such as Citadel Securities, IMC Trading, Jump Trading, Optiver, and Millennium that operate in India.

 SAT asked SEBI to file a response within three weeks explaining why it cannot disclose additional documents in the Jane Street case, Reuters reported adding that the tribunal directed the market regulator to pause any personal hearings with the trading firm until the matter is heard again on November 18.